esito/dbmasker/README.md

 ### Create and populate the database ###

 Open a command shell and cd to hotelSample\database.
 Edit DERBY_HOME of create-db.cmd/create-db.sh to satisfy your Derby installation and run the script.
-It will create the database/hotelsystem folder, containing the Derby database with data.
+It will create the database/hotelsample folder, containing the Derby database with data.

 ### Generate the anonymization program ###

-Use the hotelsystem.ano file as the **Anonymizer model** parameter to the service on http://dbservices.esito.no/generate.html.
+Use the hotelsample.ano file as the **Anonymizer model** parameter to the service on http://dbservices.esito.no/generate.html.
 Press the **download source ZIP file** button and unpack the zip to the cloned project **dbmasker/hotelSample**.

 **Connect class**